 His research focuses on political psychology and political communication.
 He is currently working on a research project investigating the influences of political scandals on citizens’ perceptions and political evaluations.
 Furthermore, his research deals with the effects of cross-cutting news exposure on political participation and he investigates how terrorism news affect public opinion, emotional reactions (i.e., fear and anger), intergroup relations, policy preferences, and political attitudes.
 In a recently funded project he examines the role of social media for anti-Semitic attitudes and anti-Israel views in Germany.

-Christian's articles appeared in, e.g., Communication Research, Computers in Human Behavior, Journal of Media Psychology, International Journal of Communication, Journalism & Mass Communication Quarterly, Journalism Practice, Journalism Studies, Mass Communication & Society, Media Psychology, Political Communication, Political Psychology, and The International Journal of Press/Politics.
+Christian's articles appeared in, e.g., Communication Research, Computers in Human Behavior, International Journal of Communication, Journal of Media Psychology, Journalism, Journalism & Mass Communication Quarterly, Journalism Practice, Journalism Studies, Mass Communication & Society, Media Psychology, Political Communication, Political Psychology, and The International Journal of Press/Politics.

 Christian teaches courses in the fields of political psychology and political communication, as well as research methods.
-This summer, he teaches a course on political communication.
+This winter, he teaches courses on political communication and media psychology.